felipebravom/AffectiveTweets/README.md

 * __Emotion Intensities in Tweets__.
 Saif M. Mohammad and Felipe Bravo-Marquez.
 In Proceedings of the Joint Conference on Lexical and Computational Semantics (*Sem), August 2017, Vancouver, Canada.

-Please cite the papers describing any of the lexicons or resources implemented in this package.
-You can find the reference for the lexicons and resources in the corrsponding links.
+You should also cite the papers describing any of the lexicons or resources you are using form with this package.
+The references for the lexicons and resources are given in the links provided by each feature description.

 ### Filters